Saturday, 7 October 2017

 070. Khuswhant Singh Of Hadali (A very Nice Man To Know) & His Friend Asad Bhatti

-It was a dream came true, when Muhammad Ali Assad Bhatti, finally got a chance to visit India in 2003 to attend a literary event, Punjabi Language conference in Chandigarh.
+It was a dream come true, when Muhammad Ali Asad Bhatti finally got a chance to visit India in 2003 to attend a literary event, Punjabi Language Conference in Chandigarh.
 Besides other things, he was very excited to meet Khushwant Singh, his friend.
 Asad did not have his mobile number, so when he called Khushwant Singh at his home in New Delhi, he was not there.
 However, the organizers of the event tracked him down to be in Simla.
-So far it was good, but when he finally established a contact with him, something unexpected happened.
-As soon as he introduced himself to Khushwant Singh and told him that he had come from Hadali, first there was a complete silence and then Khushwant Singh hung up the phone.
+So far it was good, but when he finally established contact with him, something unexpected happened.
+As soon as he introduced himself to Khushwant Singh and told him that he had come from Hadali, first there was complete silence and then Khushwant Singh hung up the phone.

 I would not write about Khushwant Singh or his works, not only that it is unnecessary because of his fame all over the world, it is also impossible for me to do justice to that subject.
 I shall write only about his connection with Hadali and his love for his birthplace and its people.
-He was born in Hadali on 2nd February, 1915 into a prominent and wealthy Sikh family.
-His father Sardar Sobha Singh was a successful builder and contractor in New Delhi.
+He was born in Hadali on 2nd February 1915 into a prominent and wealthy Sikh family.
+His father, Sardar Sobha Singh, was a successful builder and contractor in New Delhi.
 He also moved there in his early childhood.
 He did his graduation from the Government College Lahore.
-After completing his education he lived for almost a decade in Lahore until 1947.
-Where he practiced law.
-During his long literary career Khushwant Singh, who was a prolific writer, gained a great fame due to his style, openness and diverse subjects of writings.
-He wrote on social issues, history and politics.
+After completing his education, he lived for almost a decade in Lahore until 1947, where he practiced law.
+During his long literary career, Khushwant Singh, who was a prolific writer, gained great fame due to his style, openness, and diverse subjects of writings.
+He wrote on social issues, history, and politics.
 But his satire and humour probably were among his most popular and admired works.

 After the partition of India, Khushwant Singh remained in touch with his friends and visited Pakistan a few times.
 He probably came to visit Pakistan the first time in 1977.
 As a journalist, he came to cover the hanging of Zulfiqar Ali Bhutto.
-I remember reading a book of his articles and one of them was about the hanging of Bhutto.
-That is no doubt is the best article which I have ever read on this subject.
-In Pakistan, his most well known work is "Train to Pakistan".
-A novel which is now considered a classic.
+I remember reading a book of his articles, and one of them was about the hanging of Bhutto.
+That is no doubt the best article which I have ever read on this subject.
+In Pakistan, his most well-known work is "Train to Pakistan", a novel which is now considered a classic.

 My story about Khushwant Singh and his attachment with Hadali, his birthplace, starts in 1984 or 1985 at Bahrain Airport.
 He was standing in front of the immigration officer, who was checking his passport.
-The officer looked at the passport keenly and then to the surprise of Khushwant Singh asked him to step aside.
+The officer looked at the passport keenly and then, to the surprise of Khushwant Singh, asked him to step aside.
 He had an even bigger surprise in store for Khushwant Singh.
-He questioned Khushwant Singh that was he born at Hadali in district Khushab, as written on his passport?
-When Khushwant Singh replied in affirmative, Malik Ahmad Nawaz Awan, the immigration officer, informed him that he too belonged to Hadali.
-And this is how Khushwant Singh re-established his long severed link with Hadali.
+He questioned Khushwant Singh whether he was born at Hadali in District Khushab, as written on his passport.
+When Khushwant Singh replied in the affirmative, Malik Ahmad Nawaz Awan, the immigration officer, informed him that he too belonged to Hadali.
+And this is how Khushwant Singh re-established his long-severed link with Hadali.

-It was then a there that Khushwant Singh decided to visit Hadali as soon as possible.
-He soon got an opportunity to fulfil his long desire, when he came to Pakistan to attend the wedding of his close friend Manzoor Qadir's son.
+It was then and there that Khushwant Singh decided to visit Hadali as soon as possible.
+He soon got an opportunity to fulfil his long desire when he came to Pakistan to attend the wedding of his close friend Manzoor Qadir's son.
 Manzoor Qadir was a famous jurist and foreign minister of Pakistan.

-When I first time visited Hdali on 30.08.2017, I was not acquainted with Asad Bhatti.
+When I first visited Hadali on 30.08.2015, I was not acquainted with Asad Bhatti sahib.
 I simply went there to find something related to Khushwant Singh.
-On the main road a shopkeeper told us that if we wanted to know something about Khushwant Singh, we should meet Asad Bhatti.
+On the main road, a shopkeeper told us that if we wanted to know something about Khushwant Singh, we should meet Asad Bhatti.
 So we reached the house of Khushwant Singh, about half a kilometer outside the town.
 He welcomed us warmly and told us many details about Khushwant Singh's association with Hadali and his own friendship with him.
-He also took us to the place, where the home of Khushwant Singh once existed.
+He also took us to the place where the home of Khushwant Singh once existed.
 Unfortunately, now only partial ruins can be seen.
 The house was divided among a few migrant families.
-It was located at 32°17'30.40"N; 72°11'25.10"E. He also took us to the High School and showed us the commemorative plaque of Khushwant Singh.
-Its location is at 32°17'36.58"N; 72°11'17.18"E.
+It was located at 32°17'30.40"N, 72°11'25.10"E. He also took us to the high school and showed us the commemorative plaque of Khushwant Singh.
+Its location is at 32°17'36.58"N, 72°11'17.18"E.

-However, when I thought of writing something on this subject.
-I realized that the information I collected in Hadali was not enough and too many links found to be missing.
+However, when I thought of writing something on this subject, I realized that the information I collected in Hadali was not enough and too many links were found to be missing.
 My memory also failed me.
-So I planned to meet Asadi Bhatti once again.
-And that opportunity came nearly two years later on 7 July, 2017.
-After such a long time and due to brief meeting the last time, Asad Bhatti sahib had completely forgotten me.
+So I planned to meet Asad Bhatti once again.
+And that opportunity came nearly two years later on 7 July 2017.
+After such a long time and due to the brief meeting the last time, Asad Bhatti sahib had completely forgotten me.
 This time, however, I took notes a little more carefully.

 A few remains of Khushwant Singh's ancestral home in Hadali.
 (30.08.2015.)